wanghaisheng/responsive-landing-page-starter/content/blog/en/detecting-music-with-shazamkit.md

 ## Try it out

-Build and Run (CMD + R) the project onto your iOS device and also in the simulator.
-Log into a different user on each device.
+Build and Run (CMD + R) the project on your iOS device and also in the simulator.
+Log in with a different user on each device.
 If you play some music in the background, the physical iOS device will pass the audio buffer to ShazamKit.
 If a song matches the Shazam catalogue, a message will be sent to the chat.

 ![Chat showing a song being matched](/content/blog/detecting-music-with-shazamkit/chat.png)

 ## What Next?

 You can find the completed project on [GitHub](https://github.com/nexmo-community/swift-app-to-app-shazamkit).
-You can do a lot more with the Client SDK, learn more about the Client SDK on [developer.nexmo.com](https://developer.nexmo.com/client-sdk/overview) and ShazamKit on [developer.apple.com](https://developer.apple.com/documentation/shazamkit)
+You can do a lot more with the Client SDK.
+Learn more about the Client SDK on [developer.nexmo.com](https://developer.nexmo.com/client-sdk/overview) and ShazamKit on [developer.apple.com](https://developer.apple.com/documentation/shazamkit)